haskell/cabal/Cabal/tests/README.md

   Cabal's dependencies were installed in a sandbox or other non-standard location, you will need to add it.
-Most commonly, if you are are using 'new-build' you'll need to add dist-newstyle/packagedb/ghc-VERSION to your database stack.
+Most commonly, if you are are using 'new-build' you'll need to add dist-newstyle/packagedb/ghc-VERSION and $HOME/.cabal/store/ghc-VERSION/package.db to your database stack.
 (In most situations, the actual inplace database Cabal was registered into is automatically detected.)

 There are a few extra options to toggle (e.g. `CABAL_PACKAGETESTS_GHC_PKG` lets you explicitly set ghc-pkg in case Cabal can't autodetect it) but